Mitigating pregnancy risks with a comprehensive care team

 How to prepare

 Meeting with an MFM specialist before trying to become pregnant is the best way to optimize disease control and ensure remission during your pregnancy.
-This type of doctor will be able to help you adjust your medication to one that is safe throughout pregnancy, since discontinuation of certain medications abruptly (such as when you discover you're pregnant) can be associated with an IBD flare.
+If needed, this type of doctor can work with your IBD specialist to adjust your medication to one that is safe throughout pregnancy, since discontinuation of certain medications abruptly (such as when you discover you're pregnant) can be associated with an IBD flare.

 Once pregnant, your MFM specialist will be able to help you address any symptoms or concerns throughout your pregnancy.
 Starting in your third trimester, this doctor will also be able to perform serial fetal growth ultrasounds and additional fetal testing to ensure that your baby is growing correctly.
 At this time, she can also help you determine the healthiest mode of delivery for you and your baby.
 Learn more about IBD and delivery, here.